 For a long time, the scariest thing about VR was its price.
 In the 1980s, VR pioneer Jaron Lanier released one of the world’s first VR products, but it cost over $350,000.

-Even premium, computer-powered VR experiences are affordable today, with Oculus Rift now priced at just $399.
-For some reference, iPhone XS and XS Max are priced between $999 and $1,499 — you could buy 3 powerful VR headsets for that cost!
-Additionally, top of the line GPUs are more reasonably priced now, with many coming in at around $350-$450.
+Even premium, computer-powered VR experiences are affordable today—Facebook’s most powerful VR headset, the Oculus Rift S, is also priced at just $399.
+For some reference, iPhone 11 Pro and Pro Max are priced between $999 and $1,449.
+You could buy 3 top-of-the-line, computer-powered VR headsets for that cost!

 VR myth #2: VR makes you nauseous